 A. If you don't have access to a turf stripping machine, dig it up, chuck it away and buy new for the new area.
 You could try re-using it, but you'll probably end up just putting in a lot of effort to make a big mess.
-Depends how energetic you're feeling, the turf strippers tool hire firms do save a lot of time and effort, but it's a bit like stripping wallpaper as to what you get from them.
+The turf strippers tool hire firms do save a lot of time and effort, but it's a bit like stripping wallpaper as to what you get from them.
 12m sq is not a very large area and so is uneconomical to hire a professional turf stripper.

 Q. I have just dug up a large section of my lawn to make a flower bed and am wondering if there is anything I can do with my excess turf, i.e build a bank with it or is there a way to rot it down to use as a compost?

 A. Turves make good compost, pile them grass side down out of the way somewhere and cover with old sacks / carpet / weighted down bin bags etc. to keep the light out.
-After 6-12 months, they will make good garden compost.
+After 6-12 months, they will have rotted to good garden compost.